beaulebens/discochat/NOTES.md

  - GET requests and parse headers for others; embed a visual block

 ### Commands
-- Any chat message starting with '/' is treated as a command
+- Any chat message starting with `/` is treated as a command
 - Unknown?
-Send back "message" as "I don't recognize '<command>'."
+Send back "message" as "I don't recognize `<command>`."
 - If known, use command name to hand off payload to command handler

+### Drag & Drop
+1. Drag files over area (editor or stream)
+1. Highlight border, "glow" effect, message "Drop media here to post to the room."
+1. Animate progress bar across the top border of the chat message box
+1. Embed via Cloudup embed once complete?